SLSA Postgraduate Representative:

 call for expressions of interest

-The SLSA wishes to appoint a new Postgraduate Representative to its Board.
+The SLSA wishes to appoint a new Postgraduate Representative to its Board as one of our current PG reps, Mini Saxena, has recently stepped down after two years of service.

 The role of Postgraduate Representative includes:

-• maintaining a postgraduate email list and sharing relevant information with PGRs through the mailing list and via social media, and
+- maintaining a postgraduate email list and sharing relevant information with PGRs through the mailing list and via social media;

-• organising particular activities for postgraduate members at the SLSA Annual Conference.
+- organising particular activities for postgraduate members at the SLSA Annual Conference, and at other times of the year, as relevant; and,

 Alongside attending Board meetings, the Postgraduate Representatives each undertake Board member responsibilities such as reviewing articles for SLSA prizes and being part of SLSA subcommittees.
 They make an active and essential contribution to the SLSA’s work on equality, diversity and inclusion (EDI).
 You will likely hold the role for up to 2–3 years and would need to be a PGR student throughout this period.
 You will be required to be a member of the SLSA (if not already) at the time of taking up the appointment.

 There are two PG representatives on the Board, recognising the level of work involved and allowing responsibilities to be shared.
-Further information on the role can be obtained from the current Postgraduate Representative, This email address is being protected from spambots.
-You need JavaScript enabled to view it..
-General information on membership of the SLSA Board of Trustees is available on the SLSA website.
+Further information on the role can be obtained from the current Postgraduate Representative, Diksha Sanyal, at

 We are keen to increase the diversity and representativeness of our Board and welcome applications from members of minoritised communities.